 What is included in brand guidelines?

-To get you started with basic branding we would need to develop the following for your brand which then become the make up of your brand guidelines.
+To get you started with basic branding we would need to develop the following for your brand which then becomes the makeup of your brand guidelines.
 The purpose of brand guidelines is to set the tone of everything to do with how your brand physical looks and is represented.
 Once you have these set, then it is to produce collateral or do partnerships with other brands as you already have it established.

 - Colour palette